smeznar/SNoRe/README.md

 }
 ```

-An overview of the algorithm is presented in the image below:
+An overview of the algorithm is presented in the image below.

 ![algorithm overview](https://github.com/smeznar/SNoRe/blob/master/images/algorithm_overview.png)